Nacho Varga

-Dialogue that introduces Saul Goodman in the Breaking Bad episode "Better Call Saul" mentions Nacho and Lalo Salamanca, though neither appear in Breaking Bad.
-Nacho is a quiet and intelligent member of the Salamanca drug organization.
+Dialogue that introduces Saul Goodman in the Breaking Bad episode "Better Call Saul" mentions Nacho and Lalo Salamanca, though neither appears in Breaking Bad.
+Nacho is a quiet and intelligent member of the Salamanca drug organization with a strong desire to leave, though his fear of the Salamancas stops him.
 He cares deeply for the well-being of his honest, hard-working father, Manuel.
 He befriends Jimmy McGill after Jimmy helps clear him of kidnapping charges.
-When the Salamancas seek to use his father's shop as a front for the drug ring, Nacho attempts to kill Hector Salamanca, the family patriarch, by switching his medication.
+When the Salamancas seek to use his father's shop as a front for the drug ring, Nacho attempts to kill Hector Salamanca - the family patriarch - by switching his heart medication for a placebo.
 This is discovered by Gus Fring, who runs the rival drug trade.
 Nacho is forced to be a mole for Gus within the Salamancas' organization, which is further complicated when the shrewd Lalo arrives to oversee operations.